Nickel Directive

 Nickel release is measured by a test method known as EN 1811, which involves placing the object in an artificial sweat solution for one week, then measuring nickel by atomic absorption spectroscopy or any other appropriate technique (e.g. ICP-MS).
 Other, equivalent test methods may also be accepted.
 Wear and corrosion can be simulated by a method known as EN 12472.

+Research

+A study published in the March 2004 issue of the British Journal of Dermatology, which examined the effects of nickel exposure from coins, cited the directive as an important policy, and recommended Nordic gold as a better material for minting coins.